 Keeping Tax Refunds in a Chapter 7

 Your tax refund is also an asset.
 It belongs to you at the time you file but you may not have it yet.
 Indiana only has a 300 dollar exemption for intangible property so you lose any bank deposits and tax refunds over 300 dollars.
 In Kentucky, one half of the unused portion of the real estate exemption can be used as a wild card.
 Up to 12,500 in exemptions can cover your tax refund and bank deposits if you use the real estate exemptions as a wild card.

 One strategy is to file a Chapter 7 bankruptcy after you have received and spent the tax refund.
 If you file a Chapter 7 Bankruptcy after you get your tax refund and after you have spent it there is nothing for the trustee to take.
-Timing can be important.
+Timing is important.
 Many states like Kentucky use the Federal exemptions which are so large that it is rare to lose a tax refund in a Kentucky Chapter 7.
 However in Indiana this is Several states have exemptions that are larger than the Federal exemptions.

 The timing of when, where and what type of bankruptcy to file is essential when your bankruptcy involves income tax debts or refunds.
 Often the best approach to prevent losing the tax refund is to claim additional exemptions to ensure you don’t have a tax refund while you are repaying in a Chapter 13.
 Timing and planning are everything.
 This is why you need good legal advice when you file bankruptcy so it is done properly.
 You need someone who knows this area of law completely and that will help you to plan this to your best advantage never do this yourself.